Vue 3 i18n: Building a multi-language app with locale switcher

 I will also assume that you are familiar with the Vue framework.

-Let’s start with creating the Vue 3 app by running the following command:
+Let’s start by creating the Vue 3 app with Vue I18n support by running the following command:

 npm init vue@latest